We've just launched our Decarb Hub!

-Fusion21 Foundations Co-Funds New Hackney Family Centre and Baby Bank
+Fusion21 Foundation Co-Funds New Hackney Family Centre and Baby Bank

 Housing Association, The Guinness Partnership, in partnership with Fusion21 Foundation, Sal’s Shoes, Boiler House and Little Village have officially opened a new family centre in Hackney, East London.